ziadasem/modern-cpp-crash-course/1.1- Chapter 1 Modern C++ Crash Course/README.md

 ```

 #### Does Reference take memory?, the Disassembly will answer
-how references work in the background, the background here means the assembly code. by using the disassemblier tool we will trace how the reference works.
+How do references work under the hood?
+Let's use a disassembler to explore their assembly code behavior!

-I am using [godbolt](https://godbolt.org/) website, this is an online disassembler tool.
+I am using [godbolt](https://godbolt.org/) website, which is an online disassembler tool.

 before getting into assembly, some notes should be stated.